 You could have a healthier smile

 Coffee is highly acidic, which means it erodes your tooth enamel and stains your teeth with every sip.
-Cut the caffeine and you’ll protect your teeth from a lifetime of erosion, leading to a whiter (and more confident!) smile.
-Try one of these 10 healthier alternatives to your morning cup of coffee.
+Cut the caffeine and you’ll protect your teeth from a lifetime of erosion, leading to pearlier whites.
+“Your teeth won’t get stained as much, which people often don’t think about,” says Angelone.
+Try one of these unexpected things you should be adding to your coffee.

 You could miss out on antioxidants

 Plenty of research, including a study published in 2015 in PLoS One, found that coffee can act as an antioxidant.
 And other studies point to the potential for a reduced risk of certain diseases seen in coffee drinkers.
 One published in 2018 in the journal Frontiers in Neuroscience, for instance, suggests that coffee drinkers have a lower risk for Alzheimer’s and Parkinson’s than non-coffee drinkers.
 So, unfortunately, if you’re cutting back on coffee, you’ll be losing the health benefits, too.
 Thankfully, it’s not hard to make up for your regular coffee intake by replacing it with antioxidant-rich tea, fruits, and veggies.
 Find out the rude coffee shop habits you should stop now.

 You could have difficulty concentrating